paldosh/INFM600_Exceptional/README.md

-# TeamExceptional

-This repository is for INFM 600 course project.
+This repository is for INFM 600 course project for Team Excceptional.

+Team Members:
+Pal
+Rahul
+David